 Replacement oil filters should have the same internal valving as the original.
 Many overhead cam engines require an "anti-drainback" valve inside the filter to prevent oil from draining out of the filter when the engine is shut off.
 This allows oil pressure to reach critical engine parts more quickly when the engine is restarted.
 Oil filters that are mounted sideways on the engine typically require an anti-drainback valve.

-Most engines use a spin-on style oil filter with a filter element mounted inside a metal can.
+Until recently, most passenger car and light truck engines used a spin-on style oil filter with a filter element inside a sealed metal can.
 Fram was the first to add a non-slip coating on the outside of their spin-on filters, which makes makes removal and installation much, much easier, especially if your hands are greasy.
-Other filter manufacturers are now copying this approach and applying non-slip coatings to their spin-on filters.
+Some other filter manufacturers have copied this feature and have added a non-slip coating to their spin-on filters.

-However, some filters can be very difficult to reach with a strap-style oil filter wrench because of their location.
+Some spin-on filters that are mounted under an engine can be very difficult to reach with a strap-style oil filter wrench because of their location.
 For hard-to-reach applications, a cup-shaped wrench that fits over the end of the filter usually works well.
 The wrench grips the flutes on the end of the filter to spin it loose.